vadzimk/bas/README.md

 ## Overview

 This is an Indeed/Linkedin job board scrapper.
+It runs in Docker locally only.
-It will scape job Linkedin and Indeed job boards for you and let you select eligible companies and listings
+It will scape Linkedin (and in soon Indeed) job boards for you and let you select eligible companies and listings.
 You can additionaly use auto-apply browser extensions:
 [joinrhubarb](www.joinrhubarb.com),
 [easyjobs](www.easyjobs.so),